 The design stage, responsible for 80% of a product’s environmental impact, should be a priority.
 Eco-design benefits include cost savings, increased customer satisfaction, and regulatory compliance.

 There are various technologies that can help you achieve your sustainable lifecycle goals.
 The technology you choose depends on your overall goals.
 Additive manufacturing is a strategy that can help to simplify and refine the manufacturing process.
 With additive manufacturing.

 You can create intricate designs and parts quickly, saving time and energy.
 It generates less waste and provides more potential for eco-friendly design than subtractive manufacturing.

 PLM is another tool that can give your business a serious boost.
 It can simplify the measurement and analysis of a product’s impact, making the supply chain more transparent, and improving transparency for consumers and stakeholders.

-If you’d like to find out more about how PLM can help you become more sustainable in 2022 and beyond, get in touch with the Bombyx team today!
+To learn more about how PLM can help you become more sustainable, contact the Bombyx team today!